 How much can I borrow?

 In the first year you can apply up to 3 times the amount you have in savings.
-After a year you can apply for a loan up to 5 times the amount you have in savings depending on your history with the credit union.
-Subject to availability and the Rules and Regulations of the FSA.
+After a year you can apply for a loan up to 5 times the amount you have in savings but the maximum loan you can borrow is £5000 plus what you have saved, depending on your history with the credit union.
+Subject to availability and the Rules and Regulations of the FCA and Prudential Regulatory authorities.

 Would I get a loan for anything?